 Yubitsume: Chopping off Fingers

 Yakuza members may sometimes be seen at Pachinko parlors.
-Though pachinko (legalized form of arcade game based gambling) halls are not necessarily run or managed by the Yakuza.
-Thereare more than 13,000 pachinko parlors in Japan and it is a 300 billion dollars industry, larger than the Japanese automotive industry.
-Highest concentration of Pachinko is in Kyushu where most jobless ronins used to live and where first well known yakuza groups emerged in the 1800s.
-Pachinko is legal because the players winn metal balls, not money, which can be exchnaged for prize and that also can be exchanged for money at a separate place.
+Though pachinko (legalized form of an arcade game based gambling) halls are not necessarily run or managed by the Yakuza.
+There are more than 13,000 pachinko parlors in Japan and it is a 300 billion dollars industry, larger than the Japanese automotive industry.
+The highest concentration of Pachinko is in Kyushu where most jobless ronins used to live and where the first well-known yakuza groups emerged in the 1800s.
+Pachinko is legal because the players win metal balls, not money, which can be exchanged for the prize and that also can be exchanged for money at a separate place.

 “In Japan, “the yakuza” is an umbrella term for over 20 different mafia groups, each with their own corporate logo, history, and office buildings.
 The groups are not illegal.
-The major bosses are known to the public;.
-Until last summer there were monthly magazines devoted to covering the exploits of the yakuza; some weekly magazines still cover them.
-Although most yakuza groups make their money from extortion, racketeering, gambling, drugs, blackmail and, increasingly, fraud, many members also pay taxes.
-Most bosses traditionally forbid their underlings from engaging in petty theft, robbery and common street crimes.
-That bare-bones code of honor helps project the image that yakuza help keep the peace.
+The major bosses are known to the public; Until last summer there were monthly magazines devoted to covering the exploits of the yakuza; some weekly magazines still cover them.
+Although most yakuza groups make their money from extortion, racketeering, gambling, drugs, blackmail, and, increasingly, fraud, many members also pay taxes.
+Most bosses traditionally forbid their underlings from engaging in petty theft, robbery, and common street crimes.
+That bare-bones code of honor helps project the image that yakuza help keeps the peace.